BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameter**

-Â  - time_t t is time (GMT) to be converted to local time.
+  - time_t t is time (GMT) to be converted to local time.

 **Return value**

-Â  - local time converted from GMT.
+  - local time converted from GMT.

 ## struct tm timeToStructTime (time_t);